EDB Postgres Distributed Proxy overview v5

 PGD Proxy provides the consensus_grace_period proxy option that can be used to configure the routing behavior upon loss of a Raft leader.
 PGD Proxy continues to route to the current write leader (if it's available) for this duration.
 If the new Raft leader isn't elected during this period, the proxy stops routing.
 If set to 0s, PGD Proxy stops routing immediately.

 The main purpose of this option is to allow users to configure the write behavior when the Raft leader is lost.
 When the Raft leader isn't present in the cluster, it's not always guaranteed that the current write leader seen by the proxy is the correct one.
-In some cases, like network partition in the following example, it is possible that the two write leaders may be seen by two different proxies attached to the same group increasing the chances of write conflicts.
-If this isn't the desired behavior, then the previously mentioned consensus_grace_period can be set to 0s.
+In some cases, like network partition in the following example, it's possible that the two write leaders may be seen by two different proxies attached to the same group, increasing the chances of write conflicts.
+If this isn't the behavior you want, then you can set the previously mentioned consensus_grace_period to 0s.
 This setting configures the proxy to stop routing and closes existing open connections immediately when it detects the Raft leader is lost.

 Network partition example